bill-gtl-group/JavaHeapMonitor/PROJECT_SUMMARY.md

 - Utility scripts:
   - `run_fixed_monitor.bat` - Batch file to run the fixed monitor script
   - `run_old_gen_only_monitor.bat` - Batch file to run the Old Generation only monitor
-  - `git_operations.bat` - Batch file to perform Git operations using the centralized Git tools

 ## How to Use